 Take engagement for example.
 If content is king, then engagement is queen.

 Engagement is what ultimately earns you sales for your business and shares with other people.
 That level of interaction is what you're looking for.
 Those are the people who are interested in what you have to offer.
 Engagement tells you people:

 want your products/services

 And that, my dear friends, is what you should be chasing.

-While it may be virtually impossible to reply to all comments, all the time—especially those that have no relevance—if someone takes the time to leave you a comment about your business, it's your golden opportunity to show them who you are.
+While it may be virtually impossible to reply to all comments, all the time—especially those that have no relevance to your business—if someone takes the time to leave you a comment about your business, it's your golden opportunity to show them who you are.

 It also tells people you're actively monitoring your feed, reading their comments and that you actually cared enough to respond back.
 Which is rare on social media these days.

-When you’re fighting to stand out above the noise, establishing a personal relationship with people—and by personal I'm referencing business—who may possibly buy what you have to offer, is seriously amazing.
+When you’re fighting to stand out above the noise, establishing a personal relationship with people who may possibly buy what you have to offer, is seriously amazing.

 Many folks these days follow for a follow; not because they like you, or what you have to offer but because they're chasing that number.
 Which reiterates my original theory, they're chasing the wrong thing.